JBLarson/gecko/README.md

    * >> ![plot.py screenshot 3](/images/kavaChart.png)

-## Work in progress: analyzing correlation coefficient
+## Work in Progress 0: analyzing correlation coefficients

-Create and analyze correlation coefficient data with [correlation.py](correlation.py)
+Create and analyze correlation coefficient data with [fetchCC.py](fetchCC.py), [readCC.py](readCC.py), and [plotCC.py](plotCC.py)

+## Work in Progress 1: analyzing simple moving avg data

+The [algo.py](algo.py) script finds the difference between the various moving averages.

+Hopefully these numbers can be used to find actionable intelligence.

 #### More to come!